SuperTapood/Cudheart/roadmap.md

 add and improve the library using the ideas i dumped onto the following list:

+- [ ] integrate std functions for optimization
 - [ ] revamp namespaces and make sure each one is self contained (does not contain stuff from other namespaces)
 - [ ] make sure assert match size and assert match shape (what are you even doing bro) works the way its expected to work lol (default axis -1 checks restrictly, 0 for length = width, 1 for length = height)
 - [ ] move string ops to where its counterparts are after the template overhaul